bennyhuo/KotlinBlogTranslation/original/Kotlin 1.0.5 is here.md

 ### How to update

 To update the plugin, use Tools | Kotlin | Configure Kotlin Plugin Updates and press the “Check for updates now” button.
 Also, don’t forget to update the compiler and standard library version in your Maven and Gradle build scripts.
-As usual, if you run into any problems with the new release, you’re welcome to ask for help on the forums, on Slack (get an invite here), or to report issues in the issue tracker.
+As usual, if you run into any problems with the new release, you’re welcome to ask for help on the  [forums](https://discuss.kotlinlang.org/) , on Slack (get an invite  [here](http://kotlinslackin.herokuapp.com/) ), or to report issues in the  [issue tracker](https://youtrack.jetbrains.com/issues/KT) .
 Let’s Kotlin!